Danyl-Kniaziev/my-taxi-service/README.md

 # 🚕 TAXI-SERVICE 🚕
 ### Project description:
 A simple web-application for taxi-service that support authentication, registration, and other CRUD operation.
+## 💻 Technologies
-This app use java code, javax.servlet.HttpSelvet, javax.servlet.Filter and MySql.
+This app use:
+- ☕ Java v11;
+- javax.servlet.HttpSelvet v4;
+- javax.servlet.Filter;
+- MySql.
 ## 🎯 Features
 - registration like a driver;
 - authentication like a driver;